WHAT'S HAPPENING NOW?

 By "good enough" we mean a standard beyond which further improvement is redundant - a standard which is sufficient to maximize musical enjoyment of the material to be played or at least most of it.This varies from person to person and application to application and there will always be people who want "state of the art" systems providing reserves of performance for those occasions when superb material is available.
 Suffice is to say that we operate between good enough and best possible (probably).
 AVI equipment and the ancillaries we supply cover this range.

 The changes taking place now are so fundamental as to be reminiscent of 1972/73 when calculators replaced slide rules.
-We have no doubt that the trend is to have a computer as the heart of a hi-fi system.
+We have no doubt that the trend is to have a computer (or other digital source) as the heart of a hi-fi system.
 The utility of doing this is so great that to oppose this flow is to enter Canute territory.
 Parts of the hi-fi industry have been taken by surprise with the result that there is a lot of finished stock which is no longer what people want and which will be difficult to sell even if heavily discounted.
 FM tuners (because of DAB and on line radio), DAB tuners (because of on line radio), stand alone CD players (many cost more than a computer - even a laptop - plus a first class DAC), pre-amplifiers (the volume control can be replaced by computer software and sometimes input selection is not needed) and cassette decks (obsolete technology, archival use only) have all been affected.
 Power amplifiers and loudspeakers continue to be essential and the great survivor is, of course, the record player.
 Not bad for technology which goes back to the 1950s (if you think LPs) or the 1890s (if you think Emile Berliner and the first gramophone records).

 What is also clear is that using resources, materials and space more sparingly and less wastefully are now issues with hi-fi equipment buyers.
 The spirit of the times, perhaps.
 The new technologies reduce the number of separate items required.

 The latest development has been a strong increase in interest in playing records.
+Classic and vintage equipment equipment continues to grow in popularity.
+Perhaps there is a reaction to the latest technology.

 There is a huge amount of mis-information put out on hi-fi issues.
 I'll cover some of them.
 Everything I say is backed up by real experience and real tests.(Tecnophobes go straight to (10)!)